 MARTEN TRANSPORT DECLARES QUARTERLY DIVIDEND

-/EIN News/ -- MONDOVI, Wis., Feb.
-20, 2023 (GLOBE NEWSWIRE) -- Marten Transport, Ltd. (Nasdaq/GS:MRTN) announced today that its Board of Directors has declared a regular quarterly cash dividend of $0.06 per share of common stock.
+MONDOVI, Wis., Feb.
+20, 2023 (GLOBE NEWSWIRE) -- Marten Transport, Ltd. MRTN announced today that its Board of Directors has declared a regular quarterly cash dividend of $0.06 per share of common stock.
 The dividend will be payable on March 31, 2023 to stockholders of record at the close of business on March 17, 2023.

 This is Marten's 51st consecutive quarterly cash dividend.
 With the payment of this dividend, Marten will have paid a total of $217.5 million in cash dividends, including special dividends totaling $134.9 million in 2021, 2020, 2019 and 2012, since the dividend program was implemented in 2010.